Kontoor Brands (NYSE:KTB) Releases FY 2022 Earnings Guidance

-KTB has been the subject of a number of recent analyst reports.
-Zacks Investment Research raised Kontoor Brands from a sell rating to a hold rating in a report on Wednesday.
-Barclays boosted their price target on shares of Kontoor Brands from $86.00 to $87.00 and gave the stock an overweight rating in a research report on Friday, November 5th.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $78.20.
+Separately, Zacks Investment Research upgraded Kontoor Brands from a sell rating to a hold rating and set a $51.00 price objective for the company in a report on Wednesday, March 2nd.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat.com, Kontoor Brands has a consensus rating of Buy and a consensus price target of $74.80.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, March 18th.
-Investors of record on Tuesday, March 8th will be issued a dividend of $0.46 per share.
-This represents a $1.84 dividend on an annualized basis and a yield of 4.25%.
-The ex-dividend date of this dividend is Monday, March 7th.
-Kontoor Brands’s payout ratio is 55.76%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, March 18th.
+Stockholders of record on Tuesday, March 8th will be issued a dividend of $0.46 per share.
+This represents a $1.84 annualized dividend and a dividend yield of 4.25%.
+The ex-dividend date is Monday, March 7th.
+Kontoor Brands’s dividend payout ratio (DPR) is currently 55.59%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Stifel Financial Corp bought a new stake in shares of Kontoor Brands during the 4th quarter worth $220,000.
-Janus Henderson Group PLC purchased a new stake in shares of Kontoor Brands during the third quarter valued at $246,000.
-Qtron Investments LLC acquired a new position in shares of Kontoor Brands in the 4th quarter valued at $444,000.
-Guggenheim Capital LLC raised its holdings in Kontoor Brands by 59.2% during the 4th quarter.
-Guggenheim Capital LLC now owns 11,298 shares of the company’s stock worth $579,000 after buying an additional 4,202 shares during the period.
-Finally, LPL Financial LLC lifted its stake in Kontoor Brands by 23.1% during the third quarter.
-LPL Financial LLC now owns 15,114 shares of the company’s stock valued at $755,000 after buying an additional 2,833 shares in the last quarter.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+LPL Financial LLC grew its holdings in shares of Kontoor Brands by 6.9% during the 4th quarter.
+LPL Financial LLC now owns 16,164 shares of the company’s stock worth $828,000 after purchasing an additional 1,050 shares in the last quarter.
+Deutsche Bank AG grew its holdings in shares of Kontoor Brands by 3.0% during the 4th quarter.
+Deutsche Bank AG now owns 39,379 shares of the company’s stock worth $2,018,000 after purchasing an additional 1,130 shares in the last quarter.
+California State Teachers Retirement System boosted its stake in Kontoor Brands by 2.3% in the fourth quarter.
+California State Teachers Retirement System now owns 69,602 shares of the company’s stock valued at $3,567,000 after buying an additional 1,534 shares in the last quarter.
+Advisors Asset Management Inc. boosted its stake in Kontoor Brands by 11.8% in the fourth quarter.
+Advisors Asset Management Inc. now owns 30,364 shares of the company’s stock valued at $1,556,000 after buying an additional 3,198 shares in the last quarter.
+Finally, Legal & General Group Plc boosted its stake in Kontoor Brands by 2.5% in the fourth quarter.
+Legal & General Group Plc now owns 146,791 shares of the company’s stock valued at $7,523,000 after buying an additional 3,532 shares in the last quarter.
 98.45% of the stock is currently owned by institutional investors.

 About Kontoor Brands (Get Rating)